kashkarik22i/market-logic/README.md

 One issue worth mentioning is that parsing is a bit lenient because the parsing library is so.
 See bug report [here](https://github.com/JodaOrg/joda-time/issues/60).

+Another issue which currently bothers me a lot is that the types for meetings, requests and dumpers are not very flexible and convenient to use.

 In many cases potential issues were commented as "TODO" in the code.
 One can grep "TODO" (yes, just like that) to have an overview.